 - How to Analyze Content Structure of a Website via Sitemaps and Python

-Before proceeding, we should tell that there are another two other options to test Robots.txt files via Python.
+Before proceeding, we should tell you that there are two other options to test Robots.txt files via Python.
 It is “urllib”.
 You may find a code block that performs a test for the same robots.txt file as an example via “urllib”.

 import urllib.robotparser robots_url = urllib.robotparser.RobotFileParser(url='https://www.nytimes.com/robots.txt') robots_url.read() rrate = robots_url.request_rate("*") robots_url.crawl_delay("*") robots_url.can_fetch("*", "https://www.nytimes.com/wirecutter/*?s=")